El Camino Primitivo – The Original Pilgrim’s Way

 Rural paths and country lanes lead through vegetable patches, fields and oak groves, then pine and eucalyptus woods as we near Santiago.

-Quiet lanes and forest paths lead up to the Monte del Gozo—“Mount of Joy”, soon followed by the magical moment of arrival at the cathedral in the Plaza del Obradoiro – Santiago’s grandiose central square.
-In the evening the group will enjoy a celebratory supper.
+Quiet lanes and forest paths wend through increasingly populated countryside until we finally reach the Monte del Gozo—“Mount of Joy”, so named for the emotion of those who were rewarded with their first view of the cathedral spires.
+Now downhill, following in the footsteps of millions before you, until the magical moment of arrival at the impressive cathedral in the Plaza del Obradoiro – Santiago’s grandiose central square.